 To reach this target the RHI has been rolled out for both Domestic and Non-Domestic installations.
 The Treasury have committed to the budget for the RHI on any new installations (and some existing) until 2015/16 with an intention to carry through the scheme for new applications until 2021.

-The Domestic RHI is a 7 year tariff that expects to pay back the cost of your boiler and pay towards some of the cost of fuel in those 7 years.
+The Domestic RHI is a 7 year tariff that expects to pay back some of the costs of installing your boiler.

 How to qualify for the RHI